VolkerCH/asp-net-5-hello-world/README.md

-# asp-net-5-hello-world
+# asp-net-5-hello-world with Docker
-First Example for ASP.NET and with in a docker environment.
+This project the standard ASP.NET Web Application running on Linux/Docker.
+The examples is based on the new ASP.NET 5 (CTP) framework.
 To install docker look to [Boot2Docker](http://boot2docker.io/) URL.
 Once installed you can start the docker command line with the 'Boot2Docker Start' link on the desktop or start menu.
+You should the the following.

 ``` cmd
 connecting...